Lancaster LA1 4YW

 Delegate workshop choices will be made on the day.
 Each workshop will run twice to allow delegates to attend two workshops during the day.

-This year the N8 PRP has taken the decision to introduce a charging policy on a limited basis.
+This year the N8 PRP has taken the decision to introduce a cancellation charge for the Innovation Forum.